-The integrated transit planning approach highlights ways to create a resilient and equitable downtown by

-The range of options is important, as are their prevalence, placement and cost.
+The integrated transit planning approach highlights ways to create a resilient and equitable downtown by as are their prevalence, placement and cost.
 Going forward, sustainability and equity must continue to be part of the planning process in order to ensure the transportation planning and mobility options conserve natural resources and are equitably distributed.